Where am I domiciled?

 What is deemed domicile?

-For the tax year 2017/18 onwards, HMRC will treat some individuals who are not UK domiciled as if they are domiciled in the UK for income tax and capital gains tax purposes.
+With effect from 6 April 2017, HMRC treat some individuals who are not UK domiciled as if they are domiciled in the UK for income tax and capital gains tax purposes.

 This affects you if: